bioaster/dropcell/README.md

 # DROPCELL

-Detection and tracking of droplets from a single field and time point.
-REALISM project WP3, for publication
+Basic functions of detection of droplets and intra-droplet objects for one image of the microscfluidic chamber.
+Tracking of one droplet at the following time point.